 From my experience – it is a lot harder to get a return of seized property when the currency was concealed.
 In the instant seizure, CBP reports the cash was concealed behind the carry on bag’s liner.
 We also see travelers who try to place $100 bills between pages of a book or magazine – when this happens, it is a lot harder to prove to Customs the travelers were not trying to evade currency reporting guidelines.

-If you have had your goods seized, whether it is collector coins from China or copies of $100 bills, contact David Hsu by phone text at 832-896-6288 or by email at firstname.lastname@example.org anytime for immediate assistance.
+If you have had your cash seized, contact seizure attorney David Hsu by phone/text at 832-896-6288 or by email at firstname.lastname@example.org.
+Looking forward to hearing from you.